 This type of MBA is usually a fulltime program.
 It is designed to bring students from various international backgrounds and culture together.
-Such programs generally have a quota system in place to ensure student diversity.
+Such programs often have a quota system in place to ensure student diversity.
 The curriculum focuses on the global business environment and it is expected that the type of work students will engage in after graduation.

-Rather than a general MBA, many students with a strong interest in a particular industry or field may want to pursue a specialized MBA.
-If you have a definite career focus in mind, a specialized MBA can help you land a job in that field more readily than if you have a standard MBA.
+Rather than a regular MBA, many students with a strong interest in a particular industry may want to pursue a specialized MBA.
+If you have a definite career in mind, a specialized MBA can help you land a job in that field more readily than if you have a standard MBA.
 For example, if your goal is to head a company’s human resources department, you have a better chance of obtaining that first managerial hire if your MBA is in human resource management than a general degree.

 Beside HR, common specialized MBA degrees include finance, marketing, entrepreneurship and healthcare administration.
 Some schools offer extremely specialized MBAs, such as media studies; oil, gas and energy; supply chain management and aviation.
 Companies hiring in this areas look for people with specialized degrees.
 On the downside, the traditional MBA focuses on learning that is readily switched between industries, while the specificity of a specialized MBA is somewhat more limiting.
 However, specialized MBAs do teach general and specific management principles.

 One of your biggest decisions when it comes to an MBA program is whether you will pursue your degree online or on-campus.
 For employees with a demanding job and a family, an online MBA is often the most efficient way to earn a degree.
 If you decide to pursue a degree on campus, you are limited to those schools nearby if you are working or you must relocate.
 It is likely you will also pay more for your education.
 There’s no right or wrong answer when it comes to your choice of an online or on campus MBA.
 It’s what makes the most sense for you at this time in your life.